Challenge level: 4 out of 5

 Here, we set up our camp by the stream in the lower cloud forest.
 Now, we can tuck into dinner and settle down in our tents, surrounded by an array of tropical flora, alive with the chattering of birds and insects.
 We may even hear the whine of a monkey.

 We have an easy day, beginning with a coach drive past the village of Pilcopata and across the neighbouring river to the small port town of Atalaya.
-Along the way, we jump on the chance to visit a stunning local orchid garden and stroll along the road to spot monkeys and still more birds.

 It will be slow going these next few days trekking in the lowland rainforest, through thick vegetation and possibly some roots underfoot to avoid, with a few creek crossings.